Protecting Immigrant Rights

 Eligibility and Access:

 To receive legal services at Nationalities Service Center (NSC), you must first attend an initial consultation.
-Consultations will be limited to the first six persons during each walk-in hours session.
-Consultations are not first-come first-served but you must arrive by the start time to be considered for a consultation.
+Consultations will be limited to twelve persons during each walk-in hours session.
+Consultations are not first-come first-served.

 Walk-in hours for initial consultations: